pdmosses/pdmosses.github.io/content/software/just-the-docs/index.md

 - documentation
 ---

-Just the Docs (contributor since 2016, maintainer since 2020) is a theme for generating static websites with [Jekyll].
+Just the Docs (contributor since 2016, maintainer from 2020 to 2025) is a theme for generating static websites with [Jekyll].
 Source files for web pages can use [Markdown], the [Liquid] templating language, and HTML.

-I have used Just the Docs for the [CBS-beta] and [CBS IDE] websites.

 See the [Just the Docs] website.

+The [CBS-beta] and [CBS IDE] websites were implemented using unreleased extensions of Just the Docs.

 [Just the Docs]: https://just-the-docs.com
 [Jekyll]: https://jekyllrb.com